-Established as a production management tool by Germany in the 1930s, takt time (“Taktzeit” in German which roughly translates to measure, cycle, or pulse) was designed as the interval measurement at which aircraft would move to the next step in the production process.
-Adopted by Toyota in the 1960s, takt time has since become a universal manufacturing production term.
+Established as a production management tool by Germany in the 1930s, takt time (“Taktzeit” in German which roughly translates to measure, cycle, or pulse) was designed by engineers as the interval measurement at which aircraft would move to the next step in the production process.
+Adopted by Toyota in the 1960s, (and translated to takuto taimu in Japanese) takt time has since become a universal manufacturing production term.

 In a broader sense, takt time is designed to evaluate the “rate of which the customer is buying a product,” according to The Toyota Way, written by Jeffrey K. Liker.
 “Takt can be used to set the pace of production and alert workers whenever they are getting ahead or behind,” Liker explains.

 However, there is much debate on the role cycle time plays in conjunction with takt time because a pre-determined takt time does not automatically mean you should produce at that rate.
 There are other factors to consider when determining the rate at which you should produce.
 “Takt time becomes interesting in our discussion of target conditions when we use it as something to strive for,” Rother says.

 Calculating takt time gives you a better understanding of your service delivery process which can help to eliminate waste and deficiencies and increase productivity and efficiency.

 Learn how to calculate takt time automatically with SensrTrx.